 The Authority is governed by a Joint Powers Agreement (JPA) made effective on March 1, 2009.
 The JPA formed a legal Authority that satisfies the definition of a Regional Water Management Group according to the California Water Code.
-Members must execute the JPA and pay annual assessment.
+Members must execute the JPA and pay an annual assessment.
 Interested parties can participate free of cost.
 The Authority is governed by a Board of Directors comprised of one representative from each Member agency.
-An Advisory Committee and numerous Work Groups provide advice the to Board of Directors and assist with IRWMP plan technical development.
+An Advisory Committee and numerous Work Groups provide advice to the Board of Directors and assist with IRWMP plan development, technical studies, project evaluation, and administrative efforts.
+The organizational structure provides balanced opportunities for stakeholder participation.
+(Chapter 2)